 Library Research Guide

 When embarking on a brandnew research topic, it is often helpful to begin your research by reading a basic overview of the subject.
-Encyclopedias provide such basic overviews, and they often provide helpful suggestions for further reading as well.
+Encyclopedias provide such basic overviews; they help you familiarize yourself with relevant vocabulary, and often provide helpful suggestions for further reading as well.

 - Encyclopedia of modern Asia.
 (6 vols.)
 Location: East Asian Ref.
 DS4 .L48 2002